Red Rocks Amphitheater hail storm injures nearly 100 ahead of planned Louis Tomlinson concert - KESQ

 At least 11 tornado reports were made Wednesday across the western and central US, including the six in Colorado, three in Texas, one in Wyoming and one in Nebraska, according to the prediction center.

-Three people were killed in a northwestern Texas town after a tornado struck it Wednesday, an official said, as storms pummeled parts of the western and central US.
+Four people were killed in a northwestern Texas town after a tornado struck it Wednesday, according to a social media post by Lubbock Fire Rescue, as storms pummeled parts of the western and central US.

 The tornado struck Matador, a town of a few hundred people roughly a 280-mile drive northwest of Dallas, Wednesday evening, the National Weather Service office in Lubbock said.